magento/architecture/design-documents/media/catalog-images.md

 * [DAM (Digital Asset Management)](https://en.wikipedia.org/wiki/Digital_asset_management) - a system responsible for asset management (store, create, update, delete, organize)
 * [CDN (Content delivery network)](https://en.wikipedia.org/wiki/Content_delivery_network) - a system responsible for content delivery.
 In scope of this document, for delivery of images and video.
    * CDN may be part of DAM (if DAM provides public URLs for assets), or DAM can be integrated with CDN
+* **Asset delivery** - providing publicly available URL for the asset.
+Usually involves CDN.
+This is different from asset management, which focuses on the admin side of interactions with the assets, while delivery is the cliend side of it.
 * **Image transformation** - resizing, rotation, watermarking and other automated transformations on an original image.
    * Image transformation is responsibility of either DAM or CDN.
 This includes resizing, rotation, watermarking and so on.
    * Client should be able to fetch transformed images by its original URL with additional parameters